manasmbellani/athena-assetnote/README.md

     * Enter the following details for the form provided:
       * Name: `assetnote_python_exposures_script`
-      * Interval: `43200` .
+      * Interval: `21600` .
 This is the frequency (in seconds) with which data collection should occur.
       * Index: `assetnote_index`
       * Assetnote Instance: `<instance-name-eg-demo>`
       * Assetnote API Key: `ugwqx........==`.
 This is the API key used for Assetnote.

+* Now `Create a New Input` called `Assetnote Graphql Input Python Script for Assetgroups Collection`  for collecting Assetgroups and its assets into Splunk.

+    * Enter the following details for the form provided:
+      * Name: `assetnote_python_assetgroups_download`
+      * Interval: `21600` .
+This is the frequency (in seconds) with which data collection should occur.
+      * Index: `assetnote_index`
+      * Assetnote Instance: `<instance-name-eg-demo>`
+      * Assetnote API Key: `ugwqx........==`.
+This is the API key used for Assetnote.

 * Enable both data inputs

-    * Once completed, info will flow into index: `assetnote_index` and sourcetype: `assetnote:assets:json2` for assets and `assetnote:exposures:json2` for exposures.
+    * Once completed, info will flow into index: `assetnote_index` and sourcetype: `assetnote:assets:json2` for assets, `assetnote:exposures:json2` for exposures and `assetnote:assetgroups:json2` for assetgroups and their assets (domains, IP ranges)

 * Run the following search to view the assetnote data: